 Other, net.
 We have interests in multiple strategic investments and telecommunications joint ventures ("JVs").
 We record our pro-rata share of each JV's earnings or losses within other, net, while fees related to the use of communication services provided by the JVs are recorded within communications and data processing.
-As a result of the Acquisition of KCG and the ITG Acquisition and consequent streamlining of operations, we have subleased certain office space that is not needed for Virtu operations.
-Sublease income is recorded on a straight-line basis over the life of the sublease.
-In addition, we record gains or losses on certain one-time transactions, including the sale of our BondPoint business ("BondPoint") to Intercontinental Exchange ("ICE") in 2018, within Other, net (see Note 4 "Sale of BondPoint" of Item 8 "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K).

-We have a minority investment (the "SBI Investment") in SBI, a proprietary trading system based in Tokyo.
-In connection with the investment, we issued bonds to certain affiliates of SBI and used the proceeds to partially finance the transaction.
-Revenues or losses are recognized due to the changes in fair value of the investment or fluctuations in Japanese Yen conversion rates within Other,
+We have a noncontrolling investment (the "JNX Investment") in JNX, a proprietary trading system based in Tokyo.
+In connection with the investment, we issued bonds to certain affiliates of JNX and used the proceeds to partially finance the transaction.
+Revenues or losses are recognized due to the changes in fair value of the investment or fluctuations in Japanese Yen conversion rates within Other, net.